Sacramento mom forced to fly with baby's car seat in wrong direction: 'I knew the rules'

 Hutchins said she kept insisting the gate agent and flight attendants check the policy, but it wasn't until 20 minutes before landing, did they let Hutchins flip her daughter's car seat around.
 Hutchins said she wasn't able to put on the seatbelt properly with the car seat facing forward, and she was worried the entire flight.

-"A lot of parents have gone through the same thing, specifically with United," said Hutchins.
+"A lot of parents have gone through the same thing, specifically with United," Hutchins said.
 "A lot of people didn't know the danger of forward-facing, so now it's also started the conversation of why you shouldn't."

 Skywest operates regional flights for United.